 Outlined below is performance against the 5 outcomes set out in the council plan under the 'everyone benefiting from the areas regeneration' priority.
 We have rated our achievement of planned actions and outcomes this quarter as 'green'.
-Performance on 10 key performance indicator measures of success can be reported this quarter - 7 (70%) have achieved or performed above target (rated green), 1 (10%) is below the annual target but within acceptable variance limits (rated amber), and 2 (20%) have performed below the target and are rated red.
+Performance on 5 key performance indicator measures of success can be reported this quarter - 4 (80%) have achieved or performed above target (rated green) and 1 (20%) has performed below the target and is rated red.